SIT50416 Diploma of Hospitality Management

 - Part-time over 72 months

 SIT50416 Diploma of Hospitality Management provides the practical and theoretical skills needed to work effectively in a departmental or small business manager role.
 Participants will be required for training one (1) day per month and either be employed full time (40 hours) a week or part time (20) hours a week to gain the required workplace skills and knowledge.
+As part of the Training and Assessment process, students will be required to undertake practical assessment within their workplace or a suitable designated workplace.

 Download the SIT50416 Diploma of Hospitality Management qualification information for the full course details.